style-hub/hub-server/README.md

 The goal is to create a site that requires very little from the contributor and makes it as effortless at possible to download and use the resources.

+Simple to search or browse, preview and download.
+Form based user contributions with minimal work required.

 ## Project todo list

 * Structure!